DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 A document markup language used mainly in scientific documents.
 LaTeX is particularly useful for rendering typographically complex mathematical formulas.

 #####Layout
 The overall visual design of a document.
-In the case of printed matter, layout includes elements such as page dimensions and margins, font type and size, **markup** formatting, the placement of various elements within the page, and various other elements such as headings and page numbers.
-In the case of **reflowable** documents such as **ebooks**, the layout must be adapted to take into account the fact that different devices or applications will render the layout in different ways.
+In the case of printed matter, layout includes elements such as page dimensions and margins, font type and size, markup formatting, the placement of various elements within the page, and various other elements such as headings and page numbers.
+In the case of reflowable documents such as ebooks, the layout must be adapted to take into account the fact that different devices or applications will render the layout in different ways.

 #####LCD (Liquid Crystal Display)
 The technology used for producing the flat-panel display screens found on most contemporary computers, tablets and smartphones as well as other devices such as digital cameras.
 Currently, a 'new improved' technology known as TFT LCD (Thin Film Transistor LCD) is gradually becoming the industry standard. <!-- Florian maybe you can check this, I don't really know enough about this.
 Joe  -->

 #####Linux
-A popular **Unix**-type **operating system**.
+A popular Unix-type operating system.
 Linux was originally created by Linus Torvalds with the assistance of many developers worldwide.
-The Source Code for Linux is **Open Source** and thus freely available to everyone.
+The Source Code for Linux is Open Source and thus freely available to everyone.

 ###M

 #####Markdown
-A **markup language** using common symbols like #, * and _ to denote various style attributes.
+A simple markup language which uses common symbols such as #, * and _ to define various style attributes.
+See also the more powerful extension **MultiMarkdown**.

+#####Markup
+A standard system of codes inserted in a text-based document to define formatting instructions (such as bold, italics, etc.), structuring instructions (such as chapters, headings, references, etc.) and various other elements such as images, hyperlinks, etc. These elements will be processed by software in order to properly render the document as intended by the author or designer.

 #####Markup language
-A markup language like HTML or Markdown allows users to wrap text in tags denoting certain kinds of instructions for an interpreter/parser.
-Say one wraps a word in HTML in '<strong></strong>' tags, an interpreter (e.g. a web browser) will render that particular word as bold.
+A clearly defined system of markup elements.
+As with human languages, each markup language has its own rules of grammar and syntax.

 #####Metadata
 Standardized descriptors of data in a particular document (author, creation date, etc.)

 #####MOBI
-An **ebook** file format developed by Mobipocket and the basis of Amazon's first AZW ebooks.
+An ebook file format developed by Mobipocket, and the basis of Amazon's first AZW ebooks.
 See also **AZW** and **KF8**.

 #####Mobipocket
-A French company incorporated in March 2000 that produced Mobipocket Reader software, an **e-reader** for some personal digital assistants (PDA), wireless telephones and desktop operating systems.
-The technology was later bought by Amazon for its Kindle platform.
+A French company founded in 2000 that produced Mobipocket Reader, an e-reader software application that ran on some personal digital assistants (PDAs), wireless telephones and desktop operating systems.
+The technology was later purchased by Amazon for its Kindle platform.

 #####Monitor
-The screen on which output from a computer is displayed.
+The screen on which the output from a computer is displayed.
 Also referred to as display screen.

 #####Monochrome
-Monochrome describes paintings, drawings, design, or photographs in one color or shades of one color.
-A monochromatic object or image has only colors in shades of limited colors or hues.
+Monochrome images are either in one color (black and white) or shades of one color (grayscale).

+#####MP3 (MPEG-1 or MPEG-2 Audio Layer III)
+A common audio encoding compression format for digital audio.
+Though MP3 was developed in the 1990s, it has not (yet) been superseded  by newer and technically superior compression formats such as MP4 AAC.

 #####MP4 / MPEG-4
-Subdivision of the MPEG or MPG file format, a standard file format for storing movies and high-quality audio files digitally (the latter in MP3).
-There are two basic types of MP4: MP4 AAC (Advanced Audio Coding) and MP4 AVC (Advanced Video Coding).
-The MP4 AAC file format is used to store audio files in a more manageable size without affecting the quality.
-MP4 AAC's best known use is as the default audio format of Apple's iPhone, iPod and the iTunes media player.
-The MP4 AVC file format is used to store video files in a more manageable size without affecting the quality.
-It is also increasingly being used for storing video on iPods and similar portable devices.
+A common encoding format for digital video (MP4 AVC) and audio (MP4 AAC).
+The MP4 AAC audio format is best known as the default audio format for Apple's iPod, iPhone and iPad devices, as well as its iTunes storefront and media player.
+The MP4 AVC video format is increasingly popular for storing video on mobile devices.

 #####MultiMarkdown
-An extension of **Markdown's** syntax adding tables, footnotes, citations, etc.
+An extension of the markup language Markdown, with additional support for footnotes, tables, mathematical formulas, cross-references, bibliographies and definition lists.

 #####Multimedia
 The integration of two or more types of information (text, images, audio, video, animation, etc.) in a single application.